 Key Stakeholders How do we engage Specific Example of Stakeholder Consideration Shareholders The Board welcomes the views of shareholders and places considerable importance on communications with them and the need to act fairly between all shareholders.
 The Investment Manager reports back regularly to the Board on meetings with shareholders and the Chairman and other Directors are available to meet shareholders if required.
 The Annual General Meeting of the Company and Troy's Annual Investment Trust Seminar in London provide a formal forum for shareholders to meet and discuss issues with the Board.
 Shareholder lunches are also held on a regular basis to allow discussion of matters on a more informal basis.
 The Board incorporates the views of shareholders when making key decisions in relation to promoting the long term success of the Company both for the benefit of existing shareholders as a whole and to continue to attract new investors to the Company.
-During the year the Board undertook a search for an additional non-executive Director who would enhance the overall skills and experience of the Board and its Committees.
-Jennifer Thomas was subsequently appointed a non-executive Director of the Company 1 May 2024.
-During the year the Company completed the cancellation of its share premium account.
-The Board believes that the conversion of the share premium account to a distributable reserve will provide a significant pool of reserves which can be used in future, if required, to fund share buybacks or other returns of capital in accordance with the applicable law.
-The cancellation will therefore facilitate the continued effective operation of the discount and premium control policy and provides the Company with more flexibility in how the reserves are established for future events.
+During the year the Board undertook a search for a non-executive Director and Chair of the Audit Committee in anticipation of Jean Sharp's retirement at the AGM.
+Sharon Brown will be appointed as a non-executive Director of the Company with effect from the conclusion of the 2025 AGM.
+In line with the recommendations of the AIC Code, the Board has undertaken an external evaluation to ensure it continues to operate effectively on behalf of shareholders.
+The evaluation did not identify any areas of concern but did highlight several areas of focus for the Board, including Board succession planning, particularly for the Chairman, and Lintstock provided recommendations for ensuring the smooth transition of key roles and onboarding of new appointments.
+Opportunities to further evolve the Board's oversight of external positioning and communications were also identified.
 Investment Manager One of the Company's primary business relationships is with its Investment Manager, Troy.
 The Board seeks to maintain high standards of business conduct within all its business relationships and continues to work closely with the Investment Manager to ensure such standards are met.
-The Directors, Sebastian Lyon, Charlotte Yonge and their respective families have substantial shareholdings in the Company (see pages 12, 13, 15 and 30) and those who run the Company therefore have a common interest with those who invest in it.
+The Directors, Sebastian Lyon, Charlotte Yonge and their respective families have substantial shareholdings in the Company (see pages 12, 13 and 15) and those who run the Company therefore have a common interest with those who invest in it.
 The Board continues to be mindful of ESG matters and believes it is in shareholders' interests to consider such matters when selecting and retaining investments.
 The Board supports and encourages the Investment Manager's positive engagement approach with the underlying investee companies.
-Further details on this approach can be found in the Strategic Report on pages 20 and 21.
+Further details on this approach can be found in the Responsible Investment section on pages 20 and 21.
 During the year the Board has continued to consider ESG matters and in particular has considered the increasing awareness placed on climate change risks on the portfolio at its quarterly Board meetings.
 The Board continues to work closely with the Investment Manager to understand the ESG considerations that impact on the portfolio.
-The Company has published a public ESG policy which is available on the AIC website.
+The Company has published a public ESG policy which is available on the website.